PencilScoop/Responsive-Modal-Window-Forms/README.md

 ## Add the trigger button

 To trigger the modal you’ll need to add the relevant button for the modal you’ve chosen.
 The buttons use a <code>data-modal</code> attribute to link to the corresponding ID of the modal.
-In this example we’ve used <code>md-1</code> as the ad of the modal.
+In this example we’ve used <code>md-1</code> as the ID of the modal.

 ```